 The cost of replacing a component of an item of property, plant and equipment is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the component will flow to the Company and its cost can be measured reliably.
 The carrying amount of the replaced component is derecognised to profit or loss.
-The costs of the day-to-day servicing of property, plant and equipment are recognised in profit or loss as incurred.
+The costs of the day-to-day servicing of property, plant and equipment are recognised in "insurance service expenses" if it is directly attributable to insurance acquisition activities as stated in Note 2.8 (g); otherwise, it is recognised in "other operating expenses".